 Vancouver’s Stanley Park has more than 64km of trails.
 The most famous is the Seawall, an 8.8km (5.5-mile) paved route looping around the park.
 Created in 1917 to stop erosion, the Seawall took 60 years to complete and is a popular exercise trail that connects Stanley Park to downtown Vancouver.
 Along the way are some iconic views of Vancouver.

-Experience the natural beauty of Vancouver Island while glamping safari-style in the Clayoquot Sound World Biosphere, near Tofino.
+Experience the natural beauty of Vancouver Island while glamping on Vancouver Island.
+Clayoquot Sound World Biosphere, near Tofino, is a fabulous spot.
 Clayoquot Wilderness Resort has 12 luxury tents on the west coast of Vancouver Island.
 Well, you can hardly call them tents.
 They have ensuite bathrooms, king-sized beds and you’ll be waited on like a king.
 Activities include horse riding, kayaking, fishing, whale watching and bear watching.

 The wind whips your hair; the spray of oceans and waterfalls sprinkles your face as you fly from the Atlantic to the Pacific.
 Take a flight-seeing tour of Canada without leaving the ground with Flyover Canada in Vancouver.
 You’re strapped into a chair when the floor falls away and you lift-off on this inspiring 4-D tour of the best of Canada.